InfTkm/ethereum-lab1/README.md

       Lab1Part2.doc or Lab1Part2.pdf and submit to Canvas.**

 ## Part 3  (Modified from "Mastering Ethereum" by Antonopoulos and Wood)

-1) Run a new instance of ganache and leave it running for the remainder of this part.
-2) Create a new project directory named DBUC_Lab1_Part3 and cd into it.
+1) Create a new project directory named DBUC_Lab1_Part3 and cd into it.

-3) Execute the command:
+2) Execute the command:

    ```
    truffle init

    ```
+3) Run a new instance of ganache.
+Configure Ganache as follows:

+   Select new workspace

+   Select add project

+   Choose the file truffle-config.js in your DBUC_Lab1_Part3 project directory.

+   Provide the workspace with an appropriate name

+   Save the workspace

+   On the server side (Ganache) you should now be able to view the following tabs:
+   Accounts, Blocks, Transactions, Contracts, Events, Logs

 4) Create a new contract in the contracts directory and name it Faucet.sol.

 5) [Click this link for your Faucet.sol code.](../../blob/master/Faucet.sol)

-6) Use Part 2 as a guide to deploy this new contract to Ganache.
+6) Use Part 2 as a guide and deploy this new contract to Ganache.
       That is, repeat the following steps from Part 2: Step 6, 7, 8, 9 and Step 10a to 10d - while replacing myApp with myFaucet
       in Step 10.

-7) Using the console and web3, view the generated events.
-Again, see part 2 for help with web3 and promises.
-Execute the following two commands:
+7) Send a total of 2 ether to the contract with these two commands:

  ```
       myFaucet.send(web3.toWei(1,"ether")).then(res => { console.log(res.logs[0].event)})

  ```
  ```
       myFaucet.send(web3.toWei(1,"ether")).then(res => { console.log(res.logs[0].event, res.logs[0].args)})

  ```

-:checkered_flag:**8)At this point, take a screen shot of your Ganache Accounts, Blocks,
+ 8) Send a withdraw transaction to the contract.
+This will be a request to withdraw 2 eth.

+     Describe what happens on the client.

+     Describe the last log on Ganache.

+ 9)  Send a single request to withdraw .1 eth from the contract.

+     Show the receipt that is returned from this request here.

+10)  Make enough withdrawals from the contract so that it runs out of eth.
+We are interested in the first request that causes this require statement to
+     fail:

+     require((address(this)).balance >= withdraw_amount,"Balance too small for this withdrawal");

+     Show the logs where this error is mentioned.

+11)  Show a screenshot showing the balance and storage of your Faucet contract.

+12)  Show a screenshot showing the transactions and events that are associated with your Faucet contract.

-         and Transactions.
-Place these in a single Word or PDF document named Lab1Part3.doc or Lab1Part3.pdf and submit to Canvas. **
+:checkered_flag:**13)Place screenshots in a single Word or PDF document named
+         Lab1Part3.doc or Lab1Part3.pdf and submit to Canvas. **

 ## Grading rubric